-155. Our analysis focuses on the role of pharmacy benefit managers in the healthcare industry and investigates various claims that PBMs are causing increases in the cost of prescription drugs that contribute to increasing healthcare costs generally.
-Claims that PBMs are harming plan sponsors and beneficiaries of drug benefit plans-by earning large and growing profits, retaining large percentages of the rebates received from manufacturers, retaining large percentages of the amounts plan sponsors pay to pharmacies, causing drug prices to rise more than they otherwise would, and causing independent pharmacies to go out of business-are not supported by the data.
+191. Our analysis focuses on the role of pharmacy benefit managers in the healthcare industry and investigates various claims that PBMs are causing increases in the cost of prescription drugs that contribute to increasing healthcare costs generally.
+Claims that PBMs are harming plan sponsors and beneficiaries of drug benefit plans-by earning large and growing profits, retaining large percentages of the rebates received from manufacturers, retaining large percentages of the amounts plan sponsors pay to pharmacies, causing drug prices to rise more than they otherwise would, causing independent pharmacies to go out of business, and raising reimbursements to affiliated pharmacies in order to enrich themselves and raise the cost of drugs-are not supported by the data.
 Our results are consistent with other studies that find that PBMs play an important role in containing prescription drug costs and thus overall health care costs.
 We intend to continue to study the PBM industry and may update this report when and if relevant data or topics, including comments on this report, arise.